 - Collaborative research and projects encouraged;

-- Assignments are focused on participant’s real work;
+- Assignments are focused within the participant’s workplace;

 - Conduit for knowledge exchanges between academia and industry created;